 Positive thinking cannot be thrust upon you, you must dig a little into yourself to allow some of the deepest layers to rise to the surface.
 Positive thoughts are a way of life when you release the deep stuff.
 Let’s go over what we talked about today.

-So let’s summarize today’s episode so that I can really plant a lasting effect in your mind.
+So let’s summarize today’s article so that I can really plant a lasting effect in your mind.

 - Positive thinking isn’t something you do, it’s something that just happens after all the gunk is emptied from your mind and body.
 It’s the result of expressing negative thinking, the deepest parts of it, so that your negative thoughts get released from your mind and body.
 When the thought stream flows naturally, with no obstacles, positive thoughts come easily.
 When the stream gets diverted, resistance arises, and you feel it in your body.